gardnerdev/data_mining/README.md

 # Data mining laboratories

-## interesting thing: = is possible but should be avoided
+Interesting thing: = is possible but should be avoided